thanhtungtav4/ecommerce.io/wp-content/plugins/nextend-facebook-connect/readme.txt

 === Nextend Social Login and Register ===
 Contributors: nextendweb
-Tags: social login, facebook, google, twitter, linkedin, register, login, social, nextend facebook connect, social sign in Donate link: https://www.facebook.com/nextendweb Requires at least: 4.9
+Tags: social login, facebook, google, twitter, x, linkedin, register, login, social, nextend facebook connect, social sign in Donate link: https://www.facebook.com/nextendweb Requires at least: 4.9
-Tested up to: 6.1
+Tested up to: 6.3.2
-Stable tag: 3.1.7
+Stable tag: 3.1.11
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-One click registration & login plugin for Facebook, Google, Twitter and more.
+One click registration & login plugin for Facebook, Google, X (formerly Twitter) and more.
 Quick setup and easy configuration.

 == Description ==

 Nextend Social Login is a professional, easy to use and free WordPress plugin.
-It lets your visitors  register and login to your site using their social profiles (Facebook, Google, Twitter, etc.) instead of forcing them to spend valuable time to fill out the default registration form.
+It lets your visitors  register and login to your site using their social profiles (Facebook, Google, X (formerly Twitter), etc.) instead of forcing them to spend valuable time to fill out the default registration form.
 Besides that, they don't need to wait for validation emails or keep track of their username and password anymore.

 >[Demo](https://try-nextend-social-login.nextendweb.com/wp-login.php)  |  [Tutorial videos](https://www.youtube.com/watch?v=buPTza2-6xc&list=PLSawiBnEUNftt3EDqnP2jIXeh6q0pZ5D8&index=1)  |  [Docs](https://nextendweb.com/nextend-social-login-docs/documentation/)  |  [Support](https://nextendweb.com/contact-us/nextend-social-login-support/)  |  [Pro Addon](https://nextendweb.com/social-login/)

 [youtube https://www.youtube.com/watch?v=buPTza2-6xc]

 Nextend Social Login seamlessly integrates with your existing WordPress login and registration form.
 Existing users can add or remove their social accounts at their WordPress profile page.
-A single user can attach as many social account as they want allowing them to log in with Facebook, Google or Twitter.
+A single user can attach as many social account as they want allowing them to log in with Facebook, Google or X (formerly Twitter).

-#### Three popular providers: Facebook, Google and Twitter
+#### Three popular providers: Facebook, Google and X (formerly Twitter)

 Providers are the services which the visitors can use to register and log in to your site.
-Nextend Social Login allows your visitors to log in with their account from the most popular social networks: Facebook, Google and Twitter.
+Nextend Social Login allows your visitors to log in with their account from the most popular social networks: Facebook, Google and X (formerly Twitter).

 #### Free version features

-* One click registration and login via Facebook, Google and Twitter
+* One click registration and login via Facebook, Google and X (formerly Twitter)
-* Your current users can easily connect their Facebook, Google or Twitter profiles with their account
+* Your current users can easily connect their Facebook, Google or X (formerly Twitter) profiles with their account
 * Social accounts are tied to a WordPress user account so every account can be accessed with and without social account
 * You can define custom redirect URL after the registration (upon first login) using any of the social accounts.
 * You can define custom redirect URL after each login with any of the enabled social accounts.
-* Display Facebook, Google, Twitter profile picture as avatar
+* Display Facebook, Google, X (formerly Twitter) profile picture as avatar
 * Login widget and shortcodes
 * Customizable designs to match your site
 * Editable and translatable texts on the login buttons